-Vietnam is pretty strict with their internet restriction.
+Vietnam is pretty strict with its internet restriction.
 They allow every user to access Google, Yahoo and so on, but they require each and every user to provide their names upfront.
 If there are any websites created based on communism or government, they will be blocked with immediate effect.
 Even websites that represent human rights will be blocked as apparently, it violates the law of democratic freedom.
-Bloggers aren’t allowed to be present at certain events to make their reports, going as far as techniques which are considered harassment.
+Bloggers aren’t allowed to be present at certain events to make their reports, going as far as techniques that are considered harassment.

 In Iran, most of the websites that are blocked would be the ones that talk about political or religious issues.
 All users are able to gain access to the Internet, however, those under the category of website owners, bloggers or webmasters must register themselves with the Ministry of Art and Culture.
 If anyone ever posts online that critiques the government, they will be jailed or prosecuted.
 Worse, they could even be killed.
 It’s common to see various websites being blocked and website owners arrested.
 To date, more than 20 journalists have been arrested.
 Not only that, their family members as well as other aspects of their lives are being threatened.

-Ethiopia has its own law for anti-terrorism which prevents any form of information being exchanged when it comes to anti-government.
+Ethiopia has their own law for anti-terrorism which prevents any form of information from being exchanged when it comes to anti-government.
 Compared to other countries, Internet censorship here is little to none with almost less than 4% of the entire country receiving access to it.
 Those that do have access aren’t from their homes though, but cybercafes instead.
 Despite the efforts on trying to improve the overall Internet system, it still isn’t that fast-moving in comparison to other countries.